 photo courtesy of Johnny Dwyer and Lynn Henderson)

-During the reign of Liberian President Charles Taylor, torture and other crimes against humanity became the norm.
-Many of these atrocities were carried out by the Anti-Terrorist Unit (ATU), which was an elite, personalized military force led by Taylor’s son, Chuckie Taylor aka Roy Belfast (his legal name).
-A U.S. citizen, Chuckie used his citizenship status and patronage to abuse his role as commander of the ATU.
-Acting with complete impunity, the ATU quickly gained a reputation for its brutality and use of a variety of torture methods that Chuckie either supervised or carried out himself.
+During the reign of Liberian President Charles Taylor (1997 – 2003), torture and other crimes against humanity became the norm.
+Many of these atrocities were carried out by the Anti-Terrorist Unit (ATU), which was an elite, personalized military force led by Taylor’s son, Charles “Chucky” Taylor Jr. aka Roy Belfast (his legal name).
+A U.S. citizen, Chucky used his citizenship status and patronage to abuse his role as commander of the ATU.
+Acting with complete impunity, the ATU quickly gained a reputation for its brutality and use of a variety of torture methods that Chucky Taylor either supervised or carried out himself.

-In 2006, Chuckie was arrested in Florida for attempting to enter the United States under a falsified passport.
+In 2006, Chucky Taylor was arrested in Florida for attempting to enter the United States under a falsified passport.
 After being detained for some months, criminal charges were filed against him for torture and conspiracy to commit torture.

-On January 9, 2009, Taylor was sentenced to ninety-seven years in prison under a 1994 federal law allowing prosecution for acts of torture committed overseas.
-He is the only person ever to be prosecuted and convicted under this law.
+On January 9, 2009, Chucky Taylor was sentenced to 97 years in prison; a term he is currently serving in in Florida.
+He remains the only person ever to be prosecuted and convicted under the U.S. extraterritorial torture statute.